Not available anymore: Tel mee met Taal (Count on skills) experiment subsidies

 |Experiments||€ 625.000||€ 25.000||€ 125.000||80%|

-Applications for experiments will be assessed qualitatively.
-To this end, the National Basic Skills Center has assembled an assessment committee consisting of independent experts.
-These experts will rank the applications on the basis of a number of criteria:
+Applications for experiments were assessed qualitatively.
+To this end, the National Basic Skills Center had assembled an assessment committee consisting of independent experts.
+These experts ranked the applications on the basis of a number of criteria:

 - Relevance of the project

 - Practicability and feasibility